-- 2.3 At a local level the external consultant led a session as part of the January LSCB Board and the note of those discussions was signed off by the Board in February. - 2.4 When developing the proposed Safeguarding Partnership Arrangements careful consideration was given to how the shared priorities across the Barking and Dagenham, Havering and Redbridge footprint could be met in a more integrated way, whilst maintaining the integrity of local arrangements in each Local Authority area.
-While Each of the individual geographic areas (based on local authority boundaries) are committed to much closer collaboration, co-operation and shared activity though each of the geographic areas are clear that there is a firm agreement that must be integrity of local arrangements based on each local authority footprint.
+v) Work with Adult Safeguarding especially as young people grow up to become adults geographic areas (based on local authority boundaries) are committed to much closer collaboration, co-operation and shared activity though each of the geographic areas are clear that there is a firm agreement that must be integrity of local arrangements based on each local authority footprint.
 There is no conflict in these proposals between this level of engagement and opportunities for joint working across the wider footprint and local needs.
-For this reason, the proposed arrangements have been set out at two levels. - 2.5 At one level the proposed arrangements describe how the three statutory partners across Barking and Dagenham, Havering and Redbridge (BHR) will better work together across the footprint to meet shared safeguarding challenges.
-This naturally includes how we shape and seek to align our strategic and commissioning responses, but also takes account of how we make more efficient use of time and resources through, for example, multi-agency auditing, implementation of learning and development and shared operational arrangements such as those for reviewing multi-agency child exploitation (MACE).
-Some of the significant safeguarding challenges in Barking and Dagenham are faced by both LB Havering and LB Redbridge, alongside health agencies and the Police who cover all three areas.
+For this reason, the proposed arrangements have been set out at two levels.

+- 2.5 At one level the proposed arrangements describe how the three statutory partners across Barking and Dagenham, Havering and Redbridge (BHR) will better work together across the footprint to meet shared safeguarding challenges.
+This naturally includes how we shape and seek to align our strategic and commissioning responses, but also takes account of how we make more efficient use of time and resources through, for example, multi-agency auditing, implementation of learning and development and shared operational arrangements such as those for reviewing multi-agency child exploitation (MACE). - 2.6 Some of the significant safeguarding challenges in Barking and Dagenham are faced by both LB Havering and LB Redbridge, alongside health agencies and the Police who cover all three areas.
 These include young people who are both involved with and at risk from gang culture, knife crime and child exploitation.
 An integrated response to these difficult issues will allow for a more effective and targeted use of resources.
-Victims and perpetrators of adolescent crime pay little regard to borough boundaries. - 2.6 The second, and more detailed, proposal outlines the local arrangements that ensure the continued focus on the needs of children and young people in Barking and Dagenham.
+Victims and perpetrators of adolescent crime pay little regard to borough boundaries. - 2.7 The second, and more detailed, level of the proposals outline the local arrangements that ensure a continued focus on the needs of children and young people in Barking and Dagenham.
 These build on the agreed principles of the safeguarding partners and are linked to the shared priorities set out in the most recent Annual Report of the Barking and Dagenham Safeguarding Children Board.
-Crucially, these new arrangements enhance, rather than replace, the positive work that is already underway, whilst not simply renaming the existing structures. - 2.7 The key proposals set out in this report specifically outline the local (Barking and Dagenham) arrangements in the context set out above.
-The working Together changes provide a positive platform for building on the elements set out here and give real impetus to working effectively and efficiently in new ways.
+Crucially, these new arrangements enhance, rather than replace, the positive work that is already underway, whilst not simply renaming the existing structures.